damianxd/homebridge-vera/README.md

 Recomendation
 ===
-Use [**Insteon+** app](https://itunes.apple.com/us/app/insteon+/id919270334?mt=8), you can edit the Siri name of each device with it so it can be easier to trigger any accessory with a voice command.
+Use [**Insteon+** app](https://itunes.apple.com/us/app/insteon+/id919270334?mt=8) to add sections, rooms and devices; you can also edit the Siri name of each device with it so it can be easier to trigger any accessory with a voice command.

 Debug
 ===